rust-lang/rust/docs/dev/architecture.md

 ### `libs/`

 rust-analyzer independent libraries which we publish to crates.io.
-It not heavily utilized at the moment.
+It's not heavily utilized at the moment.

 ### `crates/parser`